-This information was collected for each intersection-to-intersection segment on Brier's street system and then entered eventually into a computerized database.
-This data was updated in 2004 through review of City records and field checks.
-This data has not significantly changed from the 2004 update to this 2015 update.
+This information was collected for each intersection-to-intersection segment on Brier's street system and then entered eventually into a computerized database.6 This data was updated in 2004 through review of City records and field checks.

 Overall, Brier's streets are two-lane roads with a maximum speed limit of 30 miles per hour.
-The Brier Road / Poplar Way corridor, which is Brier's main north / south street, has 20-foot wide lanes along most of its length.
-228th Street SW, the main east / west street, has 11-foot-wide lanes.
+The Brier Road /Poplar Way corridor, which is Brier's main north/south street, has 20-foot wide lanes along most of its length.
+228th Street SW, the main east/west street, has 11-foot_wide lanes.
 Other streets typically have two lanes varying from 9 feet to 16 feet in width.
 Storm water drainage is provided by open ditches or by curbs, gutters and closed drain pipes.